microsoft/go-otel-audit/audit/docs/highlevel.md

 - `audit/` contains our smart audit client with all the automatic connection handling and retries.
 - `base/` contains our basic client that gives a user more control, but requires more management
-- `conn/` contains are `conn.Audit` interface that all connection types must implement along with a domain socket and TCP implementation
+- `conn/` contains the `conn.Audit` interface that all connection types must implement along with a domain socket and TCP implementation
-- `conn/internal/server` contains a fake server for receiving messages from a `conn.Audit` connection
+- `conn/internal/server` contains a fake server for receiving messages from a `conn.Audit` connection, useful for testing purposes.
 - `conn/internal/writer` provides a generic `net.Conn` writer that can be used by upper-level packages in `conn`
-- `msgs` contains the messages that are sent to the audit server
+- `msgs` contains the messages that are sent to the audit server and msgpack serialization utilities

 ## Enhancements